Facebook says it dismantles covert influence campaign tied to Saudi government

-LONDON (Reuters) - People connected to the government of Saudi Arabia have run a network of fake accounts and pages on Facebook (FB.O) to promote state propaganda and attack regional rivals, the social media giant said on Thursday.
+LONDON, Aug 1 (Reuters) - People connected to the government of Saudi Arabia have run a network of fake accounts and pages on Facebook to promote state propaganda and attack regional rivals, the social media giant said on Thursday.

-Countries in the Middle East have increasingly turned to websites such as Facebook, Twitter (TWTR.N) and Google’s (GOOGL.O) YouTube to peddle covert political influence online.
+Countries in the Middle East have increasingly turned to websites such as Facebook, Twitter and Google’s YouTube to peddle covert political influence online.

 Reuters detailed an expansive Iranian-backed campaign last year and Riyadh has been accused of using the same tactics to attack regional rival Qatar and spread disinformation following the murder of dissident journalist Jamal Khashoggi.

-The Saudi government media office did not immediately respond to a Reuters request for comment.

-Saudi Arabia has repeatedly denied any involvement in Khashoggi’s death.
-Along with allies, it maintains a trade and diplomatic boycott of Qatar, accusing it of terrorism which Qatar denies.

-Facebook announces takedowns of “inauthentic behavior” as often as multiple times a month, but statements that directly link such behavior to a government are rare.
+Facebook announces takedowns of “inauthentic behaviour” as often as multiple times a month, but statements that directly link such behaviour to a government are rare.

 “For this operation, our investigators were able to confirm that the individuals behind this are associated with the government of Saudi Arabia,” said Nathaniel Gleicher, Facebook’s head of cybersecurity policy.